-In March of 2007, Trinity Baptist Church called Dan Reynolds to be their pastor, with the intention of starting a new church that had community outreach as its mission.
-For many years, Trinity had been a strong church, but as much of Lubbock grew toward the southwest of the city, the congregation had dwindled to approximately 23 members.
-21 of those members were elderly; two of them were college students.
+In March of 2007, Trinity Baptist Church called Dan Reynolds to be their pastor with the intention of starting a new church that had community outreach as its mission.
+For many years Trinity had been a thriving church, but as southwest Lubbock grew and people relocated, the congregation dwindled to approximately twenty-three members.
+Twenty-one of those members were elderly; two of them were college students.

 The new pastor and his small congregation asked Bacon Heights Baptist Church to assist in their mission.
 Four families from BHBC agreed to join the Trinity group.